All Authors A-Z

 About Penguin Random House UK

 While studying Elizabethan playwrights at university, Victoria Lamb always dreamt of writing a series of novels set in Tudor England.
 Now a busy mother of five, she has finally achieved that ambition after many years of research.
-Victoria lives in Cornwall.
+Victoria lives in Warwickshire.